 verbs: ["get", "list", "watch", "create", "update", "patch"]

-Grant access to specific resources, not entire API groups:
+Namespace scope caps how wide the access goes.
+This layer caps how deep.
+Grant access to named resources, not entire API groups:

 # Bad: access to all core resources